manymotes/rouder_tee_times/README.md

 Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at theopencourse.9.18@gmail.com.
+If you have any questions, data deltione requests or suggestions about our Privacy Policy, do not hesitate to contact us at golf@theopencourse.com.